isomerpages/pmo-nptd/media-centre/speeches/_posts/2015-08-28-post-opening-address-by-minister-grace-fu-at-the-launch-of-the-singapore-institute-of-directors-nominating-committee-guide-on-28-aug-2015.md

 ---
 layout: post
-title:  "Opening Address by Minister Grace Fu at the launch of the Singapore Institute of Directors' Nominating Committee Guide on 28 Aug 2015"
+title: Opening Address by Minister Grace Fu at the launch of the Singapore Institute of Directors' Nominating Committee Guide on 28 Aug 2015
 date: 2015-08-28
-permalink: "/media-centre/speeches/opening-address-by-minister-grace-fu-at-the-launch-of-the-singapore-institute-of-directors'-nominating-committee-guide-on-28-aug-2015"
+permalink: /media-centre/speeches/opening-address-by-minister-grace-fu-at-the-launch-of-the-singapore-institute-of-directors'-nominating-committee-guide-on-28-aug-2015
 ---
 _**Promoting Gender Diversity on Boards**_

 Mr Willie Cheng Chairman of the Singapore Institute of Directors